-During the year we have several starting moments.
-In principle, there are four starting moments: September, January, April and July.
-But because you don’t always want to wait to start, courses start throughout the year, even outside these times.
-Look for the current offer in our schedule.
+Throughout the year, we have several starting points.
+In principle, there are four main start dates: September, January, April, and July.
+But since you might not want to wait to begin, new courses also start throughout the year, outside these set dates.
+Check our current course schedule for the latest options.

-For the 2024/25 course year, there is no class during these weeks/days:
+For the 2024/25 course year, there will be no classes during the following weeks/days:

 During the summer vacations we do open.
 We offer a modified program then.